 For easy replacement, copy the back of your tickets.

-I also encourage you to take your ID and health insurance cards with you into the parks.
+I also encourage you to take your ID and health insurance cards with you into the Walt Disney World theme parks.
 ID is required to verify resort room charges over $50.
 Insurance cards may be necessary if you have the unfortunate circumstance of having to travel directly from a park to a medical care situation.
 (Yes, it’s happened to my family.
 Hey, if you visit enough, things are bound to happen.)
-There is a school of thought that suggests you can spend a day at WDW with only your ticket-encoded room key on your person.
+There is a school of thought that suggests you can spend a day at Walt Disney World with only your ticket-encoded room key on your person.
 I strongly discourage this.

 You won’t need large amounts of cash at Walt Disney World.
 Credit cards and room charges are accepted at almost all on-site locations.
 However keeping some on hand is always advisable.
 You may need to pay a taxi driver or tip your bellman.
 If you’re driving from the airport, there are several tolls along the way.
 Having dollar bills can speed your journey.
 There are ATMs in the Disney theme parks and resorts.